evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 ## Performance

-The Xiaomi SU7 Max has a maximum power of 495 KW (673 hp/664 bhp).
-The total torque is 838 nm (618 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 2.78 seconds.
-The top speed is 265 km/h.
+The Xiaomi SU7 Max has a maximum power of 495 KW (673 hp/664 bhp) and a total torque of 838 nm (618 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 2.78 seconds and has a top speed of 265 km/h (164.7 mph).

 ## Battery, range, and charging